 01 of 03

-In general, omelet recipes use three eggs.
-However, you can easily whisk one whole egg with three egg whites to create a terrific omelet with about half as many calories.
+In general, omelette recipes use three eggs; you can easily whisk one whole egg with three egg whites to create a terrific omelette with about half as many calories.

 02 of 03

 Typically, omelettes are wrapped around a generous mound of cheese, meats, and vegetables.
 If you choose your omelette fillings wisely, you can still enjoy a tasty meal that doesn't expand your waistline.
 Pick strongly flavored cheeses like sharp cheddar or gouda so that you only need a small amount to achieve a real flavor punch.

 Alternatively, you can use a lower-calorie variety of cheese like part-skim mozzarella.
 For a meaty omelette, go with lean ham or turkey bacon, and skip the sausage.
 Include as many veggies as you can in all of your omelettes.
 Try making a low-calorie bacon omelette to kickstart your omelette inspiration.

 Make Your Own Omelet

 Once you are clear on what type of ingredients you want to use in your low-calorie omelette, the challenge is to perfect the art of omelette-making.
 Even if you're a novice, a step-by-step guide can help you perfect each step of the process, from whisking the eggs to sliding the omelette onto your plate.